chanwit/openshift-flux-gitops-demo/README.md

 # openshift-flux-gitops-demo
-GitOps demo with Flux v2 on OpenShift
+A GitOps demo with Flux v2 on OpenShift

-# Steps
+## Steps

 Clone this repo
 ```